Personal Trainers adopt Digital Liability Waivers

 Along with so many other businesses, Wattage was closed for a period of time in 2020, re-opening in June after establishing COVID-19 protocols to protect clients and staff.
 Among its protocols was the implementation of WaiverSign that provides a paperless path to obtaining signed online liability waivers from clients.

-Upgrading to Waiversign
+Upgrading To Waiversign

 WaiverSign was an upgrade from the center’s traditional way of handing out paper waivers for clients to sign before they used the workout equipment.
 Now clients sign workout-related waivers, digitally produced, before coming to the center or affix their signatures at a kiosk right at the center.
 And they are asked to sign a COVID-19-related Code of Conduct, also digital, that pledges them to adhere to the center’s protocols.